mykelalvis/Lynker-ioos-KB/Python.md

 ## Executable

-A Python executable is just a top-level script that getsset
+A Python executable is just a top-level script that gets executed within the shell (i.e. `python mycoolprogram`)